yasenstar/ArchiMate_Ontology/ArchiMate_3.2_as_Ontology.md

 ### g21e: How to Use the ArchiMate® Modeling Language to Support the TOGAF® Standard

+### Three ways of modeling in ArchiMate

-### Behavior elements can be used to model logical components, the corresponding physical components can then be modeled using active structure elements
+#### Behavior elements can be used to model logical components, the corresponding physical components can then be modeled using active structure elements

-### Supports the concept of realization
+#### Supports the concept of realization

-### Logical and physical application components can be defined as metamodel-level specializations of the application component element
+#### Logical and physical application components can be defined as metamodel-level specializations of the application component element

+### ArchiMate Language intentionally does not support a difference between types and instances.

 ## 3.7/3.8/3.9 More on ArchiMate Language

-### ArchiMate Language intentionally does not support a difference between types and instances.

 ### ArchiMate Concepts and Notation